Hypophosphataemia is defined as a serum phosphate concentration < 0.8 mmol/L.

 A bone profile will identify the reduced phosphate level and this is commonly requested in patients who are acutely unwell presenting to hospital or at risk of malnutrition.

-Other blood tests may be useful to determine the underlying cause, which include:
+Other blood tests may be useful to determine the underlying cause, these include:

 All patients require an ECG as hypophosphataemia is associated with a prolonged QT interval and cardiac arrhythmias.
 Further investigations depend on the underlying cause and may include urinary phosphate levels in suspected tubular disorders.